“Dammit! I don’t get this guy”, I said as I slammed the door. I wondered out loud to my wife if I’d made a wrong career decision.

 Immediately, my new manager, Ron, came to visit and conduct my annual review.
-My former manager completed the review document before she transferred but it was Ron’s responsibility to facilitate the discussion.
-I was very apprehensive thinking that Ron was going to let me go.
+My former manager completed the review document before she transferred, but Ron’s responsibility was to facilitate the discussion.
+I was very apprehensive, thinking that Ron would let me go.

 Ron held the review in his hand as we began our interaction.
-He told me that he didn’t agree with my former manager’s assessment and he acknowledged the negative work environment in which I’d suffered.
-In spite of the circumstances, he said I was still recognized as a top performer, he believed in me and he wanted me to be part of his new team.
+He told me that he disagreed with my former manager’s assessment, and he acknowledged the hostile work environment in which I’d suffered.
+Despite the circumstances, he said I was still recognized as a top performer; he believed in me and wanted me to be part of his new team.
 Ron set down the review document and said that what my former manager wrote didn’t matter now.
 Then, he asked me if I wanted a fresh start and invited me to his new team kickoff in Atlanta.
 I eagerly nodded yes and thanked him for inviting me.

-Upon my arrival at the kickoff, I recall sitting around a conference table feeling excited and reserved at the same time.
-I’d heard that Ron was a great leader and he had the ability to develop strong teams.
-My past experience made me doubt strong leadership and teamwork were possible.
+Upon my arrival at the kickoff, I recall sitting around a conference table, feeling excited and reserved at the same time.
+I’d heard that Ron was a great leader and could develop strong teams.
+My experience made me doubt strong leadership and teamwork were possible.
 I needed to see the proof in the pudding.

 And the proof began…

-Ron went first by sharing about his family, values, experiences, and his passion for the University of Tennessee.
+Ron went first by sharing his family, values, experiences, and passion for the University of Tennessee.
 He asked for volunteers (pun intended) to share something about ourselves with the team.
 As folks opened up, I was amazed at everyone’s vulnerability and the sense of personal connection.
 We laughed a bunch.
-It was a fun conversation and I appreciated relating to the team.
+It was a fun conversation, and I appreciated relating to the team.

 Then, Ron transitioned to discuss his team vision.
-He handed out a piece of paper that outlined the team’s values, direction, destination, and expectations.
+He handed out a paper that outlined the team’s values, direction, destination, and expectations.
 As a team, we discussed and aligned to the proposed vision.
-Then, he encouraged us to focus on others, not ourselves; to serve rather than to be served.
-He emphasized teamwork, prioritization, fun, and most of all trust.
+Then, he encouraged us to focus on others, not ourselves, to serve rather than be served.
+He emphasized teamwork, prioritization, fun, and most of all, trust.